sacrevert/142--UKOT--horizon-scanning/README.md

 `outputs\HSlists_fromGbifAndRandall_incCaribDb.csv # for each country, a list of IAS that have been recorded in a linked pathway country but not in the country itself (according to the source -- here, GBIF [as of April 2018])`

+## BIOT
+The work on producing an initial "long-list" of candidate invaders for BIOT followed the following process:
+1. Retrieving and processing species data for the Seychelles and the Maldives from GBIF (using `rgbif`).
+2. Subsequently filtering these for known IAS or weedy species using a version of Randall's Global Weeds Compendium and a version of the Caribbean IAS database (plant names were harmonised using the TNRS service through the R package `taxize`).
+3. Deleting alien plants already known on BIOT using the lists compiled as a part of a report on UKOT pathways by Gillian Key (who drew on CABI and Whistler, 1996)
+4. Adding highly scoring plants from the Caribbean HS consensus workshop
+4. Manual checks against the literature and expert/ecological knowledge

+Main outputs (24/07/2018):
+`outputs\biotGbif_plants.Rdata) # BIOT GBIF data`

+`outputs\biotGbif_plantsWeeds.csv) # BIOT plants flagged as potentially weedy by Randall or Caribbean IAS database`

+`outputs\SC_MV_PlantsRandall_wide.csv # weedy plants (Randall/Carribean IAS db) from Maldives and Seychelles according to GBIF`